What affects moving costs in Preston

 • Special handling items → Flag pianos, appliances or large wardrobes in advance so the right equipment and crew are allocated.

-PRESTON includes dense terraces near the centre and newer estates toward the edges, with different parking layouts and loading conditions.
+Preston includes dense terraces near the centre and newer estates toward the edges, with different parking layouts and loading conditions.
 Access rules and street width vary by neighbourhood, so planning for local constraints reduces time on the day.